AlenToma/EntityWorker.Core/README.md

 EntityWorker is an Object-Relational Mapper(ORM) that enables .NET developers to work with relational data using objects.
 It is a faster, more flexible alternative to EntityFramework.

+You can easily integrate EntityWorker with your existing database by using attributes or `IModuleBuilder` to map all of your primary/foreign keys without touching the existing database.

+EntityWorker.Core has its own provider called ISqlQueryable which can handle almost every expression like `Startwith`, `EndWith`, `Contains` and `Any` etc.

+See Code Examples below for more info.

 ## EntityFramework vs EntityWorker.Core performance test
 ![screenshot](https://github.com/AlenToma/EntityWorker.Core/blob/master/EF_VS_EW.PNG?raw=true)